 Price considerations for RAM need to be done after the target CPU.
 As we reach Ryzen 7 7700X levels, it becomes somewhat less justifiable to purchase equally-costing modules.
 Stick with the higher mid-tier choice for price-to-performance.

 The Ryzen 7 7700X holds the middle ground of premiere Zen 4 architecture with its 8-core/16-thread configuration and halved 32MB of L3 Cache.
 Because of this, DDR5 memory tunings will have a slightly, ever so slightly, better effect on the system’s overall performance.
 It will never show up as reliable benchmark numbers, of course.
 But for enthusiasts, the very minute positive changes will always be worth the artificial optimizations they provide for any target application.
+The same applies to the non-X Ryzen 7 7700 as well.

 This does not mean, however, that you have the justification to splurge.
 The price of the Ryzen 7 7700X is already significantly lower than the two Ryzen 9 offerings, and therefore you should temper your budget expectations according to the investment cost of your intended memory kit choice.